Project Development Grant (PDG)

 - Expected Outcomes: Describe project deliverables.
 Explain how the project contributes to a research program that can be expected to generate scholarship beyond the period of the award.

-- Budget with Justification (1 page): Explain how funds will be used.
+- Budget Page with Justification (1 page max): Explain how funds will be used.
 Explain how travel funds are necessary to meet project objectives and will be used to conduct the project.
 List major equipment and materials to be purchased and describe how they are necessary to carry out the proposed project.
 The justification should explain project-related co-funding provided by department, school, or other resource.

-NOTE: Awards will be made on a rolling basis and will be offered until the available funding has been exhausted.
+NOTE: Proposal will be reviewed on aa rolling basis and awards offered until the available funding has been exhausted.

-Primary consideration will be given to whether the project promises to make a significant contribution to the scholarly literature or other relevant body of work in the humanities or social sciences.
+Proposals will be evaluated on whether the project promises to make a significant contribution to the scholarly literature or other relevant body of work in the humanities or social sciences.
 The most successful proposals articulate the work for a broad interdisciplinary audience and will provide the context for the importance and impact of the proposed project.
 Consideration will also be given to the degree to which the project can be expected to lead directly to additional research publications or other scholarly outputs.

 - Funded investigators commit to present their research at a seminar, workshop, or other event, if requested.